MicrosoftDocs/msix-docs/msix-src/toolkit/msix-toolkit-appinstallerfilebuilder.md

 # AppInstaller File Builder tool

-The [AppInstaller File Builder tool](https://github.com/microsoft/MSIX-Toolkit/tree/master/AppInstallerFileBuilder) in the MSIX toolkit can be used to configure an MSIX-packaged app to check back to a central source for updates.
+The [AppInstaller File Builder tool](https://github.com/microsoft/MSIX-Toolkit/tree/master/AppInstallerFileBuilder) in the MSIX toolkit can be used to configure a packaged app to check back to a central source for updates.
 This tool aids in the construction of an AppInstaller (.appinstaller) file.
 The AppInstaller file can be used with different [deployment options](../desktop/managing-your-msix-deployment-overview.md).

 ## Create an AppInstaller file